PatentsView/PatentsView-API/querymodule/doc/doc.md

 Each object in the array should be a pair, with the pair's key is one of the patent fields, and the value is either &ldquo;asc&rdquo; or &ldquo;desc&rdquo;, to indicate ascending or descending sort, respectively.

 All sort fields should be also necessarily included into the field list parameter ("f").
-For example, if a user wants to sort all assignee organization by their associated inventors last names, they should make sure that "inventor_last_name" is present in both the field list ("f") and the sort parameter ("s").
+For example, if a user wants to sort all assignee organizations from assignee entity by their associated inventors' last names from inventor subentity, they should make sure that "inventor_last_name" is present in both the field list ("f") and the sort parameter ("s").

 A couple examples should suffice for understanding: